lewisalexia/Regression_Project2_Zillow/README.md

     * Evaluate the best model on the test data.

 * Draw conclusions
-	* Identify takeaways from zillow data.
+	* Identify drivers from zillow data.
-	* Make recommendations for improvements to the dataset.
+	* Make recommendations for improvements.
-    * Merge findings back onto the zillow database to predict worth of the home.

 # Data Dictionary